Wembanyama Bulks Up Ahead Of NBA Debut Season - UrduPoint

 The 19-year-old 7ft 3in phenomenon's relatively slender physique was queried by some before he was chosen by San Antonio with the top pick in the NBA draft in June.

-But Wembanyama revealed on Monday that he has piled on the muscle following his arrival in Texas as he readies for his first season in the world's most unforgiving basketball crucible.
+But Wembanyama revealed on Monday that he has gained significant weight following his arrival in Texas as he prepares for his first season in the world's most unforgiving basketball league.

 "I've gained 10 to 15 Pounds," Wembanyama told reporters at the Spurs media day.